BIM (BIM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BIM Historical Price

-According to the latest data gathered on BIM live price page, the current price of BIM is 1.15USD.
-The circulating supply of BIM(BIM) is 30.00M BIM , giving it a market capitalization of $34.50M.
+According to the latest data gathered on BIM live price page, the current price of BIM is 1.21USD.
+The circulating supply of BIM(BIM) is 30.00M BIM , giving it a market capitalization of $36.16M.

 The BIM Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BIM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.